Introduction

 • Learn the motivation for learning to document software

-Why document software?
+Why document our code?

 Challenge